madmoose/dune-extract/README.md

 ./dune-extract [--dat-path <DAT_PATH>] extract-sprites <RESOURCE_NAME>
 ```

+Resource files will by default be extracted to the directory `dump`.

 When using `extract`, compressed resource files with the extension `.HSQ` will be exported with the extension `.BIN`.

 Sprites will exported as PNG files.
 Not all sprite resources have an included palette and will be exported with a gray-scale palette instead.